nottrobin/robinwinslow.uk/_posts/2015-10-23-junior-doctors-complaining.md

 ["Junior" doctors][] make up 60% of [all NHS doctors][], and will include most doctors that you've met.

 The somewhat confusing term refers to any doctor from when they graduate from their 5 or 6 year degree until they fully complete their training, potentially 9 or more years after graduating.
-Almost any doctor who isn't yet a consultant is a junior doctor.
+Almost any doctor who isn't yet a consultant or a full GP is a junior doctor.

 Therefore, this new contract will effect the majority of doctors in the country.